What are the common hosting issues with NextGEN Gallery?

 - GD Library enabled and activated on your hosting account

-If after all the above is in place, you are still experiencing issues with getting NextGEN Gallery to work, we suggest contacting your server host tech support to have them take a look into the error you’re experiencing.
+If after all the above is in place, you are still experiencing issues with getting NextGEN Gallery to work, we suggest contacting your hosting provider tech support to have them take a look into the error you’re experiencing.
 If they are unable to help, please submit a bug report to our developers here and we'll take a look and see if there is anything we can find to help resolve this issue.

 SHOULD I SWITCH HOSTS?

-Frustrated that absolutely nothing is working?
-We recommend the same hosts that WordPress recommends , like Siteground or our Imagely hosting ! 🙂 Most all settings required by premium themes and plugins are already in place, and working with WordPress is by far easier.
-This is why WordPress recommends hosts like these, because they have some of the highest ranking of satisfied customers.
+We recommend the same hosts that WordPress recommends , like Siteground . 🙂 Most all settings required by premium themes and plugins are already in place, and working with WordPress is by far easier.
+This is why WordPress recommends hosts like these because they have some of the highest ratings of satisfied customers.

 Testimonial from one of our users: